One of the Union's brightest young stars will get to test himself on a big international stage.

 The news comes less than a week after Jones was granted clearance to play for the U.S. He was born in Ghana but moved to Philadelphia when he was 14 and has natural citizenship in the United States.

-"As always there were some extremely tough decisions to make," U.S. U-20 head coach Tab Ramos said in a release.
+"As always there were some extremely tough decisions to make," U.S. U-20 head coach Tab Ramos said in a statement.
 "This is a talented age group."

 Jones has certainly shown to be worthy of the selection.
 The first homegrown signing to go from the Union youth academy to the first team, the 20-year-old started the first five games of the season before settling into a reserve role when captain Alejandro Bedoya was moved deeper in the midfield.
 He's been a key second-half sub in each of the last two games, helping spark a three-goal surge that led to the Union's first win of the season last weekend.